Text by CLOT Magazine

 A partnership with The Anglo Mexican Foundation & Universidad Nacional Autónoma de México (UNAM) commissioned by Cryptic will present the premiere of Earthquake Mass Reimagined by Kathy Hinde.
 Inspired by Brumel’s 16th-century mass, Hinde creates a choral sonic installation at one of our new venue partners this year, The Pipe Factory in Glasgow’s East End.
 Other Cryptic commissions include performances by musicians Ela Orleans at Tramway and Alex Smoke at Paisley Abbey, plus a kinetic installation by visual artist, Robbie Thomson at CCA.

-The artist also reflected in a trend that has emerged in the field of new media art where an artwork is first created as a 3D, or virtual, representation of what it will be – a “previsualization”.
+The artist also reflected in a trend that has emerged in the field of new media art where artwork is first created as a 3D, or virtual, representation of what it will be – a “previsualization”.
 Even after artworks are later shown in real life, the “previz” is still what is used to advertise a work.
-In some cases, it might represent a better-than-reality version or an ideal representation.
+It might sometimes represent a better-than-reality version or an ideal representation.
 We thought that was an interesting shift to have occurred.

 So in “Previz”, Cadie explored ‘ideal’ venues and production setups in a few different scenes.
 One scene uses planetarium-style venues or massive spaces with multiple projectors covering a huge floor.

-We draw on some of the main and original references of digital art, like Ryoji Ikeda, and the tight relationship between sound and video, where the two become totally unified at moments.
+We draw on some of digital art’s main and original references, like Ryoji Ikeda, and the tight relationship between sound and video, where the two become unified at moments.
 The sound is visual and the visual is sound.
-This has been something we explored together for a few years in performance works like “Membrane”.
+We explored this together for a few years in performance works like “Membrane”.
 We also reference one of our own installations, “Frozen Music”, which is also showing at Sonica UK in March 2022.

 So there’s a bit of humour in here.
-Each scene in the film contains audiences of 3D people that have an obvious 3D quality to them.
+Each scene in the film contains audiences of 3D people with an obvious 3D quality.
 That was a conscious decision.
 You take out these 3D people in each scene, and it’s nothing.
 The 3D people are what make the work what it is, even though they aren’t a real audience.
-The video is secondary, the music is secondary.
+The video is secondary.
+The music is secondary.